0x1eef/ryo.rb/README.md

 used for creating Ruby objects from Hash objects, for implementing configuration objects, and for other use cases where prototype-based inheritance can be useful.

-A notable feature of Ryo is that properties that overshadow a method remain callable as long as the property is called with one or more arguments - this means that methods such as `#method_missing` can be defined as a property without breaking the underlying `#method_missing` implementation.
-The same is true for `#puts`, and so on.

 ## Examples

 ### Prototypes